Kefir Soda FAQs

 Which Liquid Should I Use?

-Use 100% Fruit juice (homemade, or store-bought with the least additives possible) or coconut water.
+Use 100% fruit juice (homemade, or store-bought with the least additives possible) or coconut water.
 Make sure that the coconut water or juice you purchase has at least 20 carbohydrates per 8 ounces, more is better.
-If it has 11 carbs or less for 8 ounces then it needs a little more food for the microbes.
+If it has 11 carbs or less for 8 ounces, then it needs a little more food for the microbes.
 You can add 2 teaspoons of sugar to increase the amount of carbs.
 This is what the good yeasts need as food to make the drink bubbly.
-The sugar isn't for you it is for the microbes.
-The sugars are reduced by over 85% in the first couple of days and even more as they ferment in the fridge.
+The sugar isn't for you.
+It is for the microbes.
+The sugars are reduced by over 85% in the first couple of days, and they are reduced even more as they ferment in the fridge.

-You will also need water, lightly filtered or spring. (not fizzy) We don't recommend using distilled, reverse osmosis, or any water that has had the minerals removed.
+You will also need lightly filtered or spring (not fizzy) water.
+We don't recommend using distilled, reverse osmosis, or any water that has had the minerals removed.
 Fermentation needs the minerals!

 Can I use a canning jar to ferment in?